 Because of many things, Freetown is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Freetown really has some of the features that families look for when choosing a good community to raise children.
 Is Freetown perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The overall education level of Freetown is somewhat higher than in the average US city of 21.84%: 26.37% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Freetown citizens is substantially higher than the typical US community, as 29.39% of adults in Freetown have at least a bachelor's degree, and the average American community has 21.84%.

 The people who call Freetown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Freetown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Freetown include English, Irish, French , and Polish.
+The greatest number of Freetown residents report their race to be White, followed by Asian.
+Important ancestries of people in Freetown include Portuguese, English, French, Irish, and Polish.

 The most common language spoken in Freetown is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Polish and Portuguese.